 As a well-respected teacher, administrator and scholar, she has received numerous awards including induction into the inaugural class of Fellows in Nursing Education (National League for Nursing), an elite group of 41 nurse educators recognized for their significant contributions in nursing education.
 More recently, she was honored for her service to the field of nursing when she was inducted into the Teachers College Nursing Education Alumni Hall of Fame.

-Dr. Streubert will reside in Morristown, N.J.
+Dr. Streubert resides in Morristown, N.J.